-- Gold Leader recognition by the Colorado Department of Public Health and Environment's Environmental Leadership Program (ELP) (2017). - EPA WaterSense Excellence Awards (2015 and 2014). - Trout Unlimited River Stewardship Honoree for advances in water conservation and watershed stewardship and for working with conservation groups to improve conditions on the Colorado River through the "Learning by Doing" partnership (2016). - Global Water Award for Water Performance Initiative of the Year (2015). - Association of Municipal Water Agencies' Platinum Award for Utility Excellence (2015).
+- Gold Leader recognition by the Colorado Department of Public Health and Environment's Environmental Leadership Program (2017). - EPA WaterSense Excellence Awards (2015 and 2014). - Trout Unlimited River Stewardship Honoree for advances in water conservation and watershed stewardship and for working with conservation groups to improve conditions on the Colorado River through the "Learning by Doing" partnership (2016). - Global Water Award for Water Performance Initiative of the Year (2015). - Association of Municipal Water Agencies' Platinum Award for Utility Excellence (2015). - Blue Star Recycler's Star Partner Award (2017). - Association of Metropolitan Water Agencies' Award for Sustainable Water Utility Management (2018) - City and County of Denver Office of Sustainability's "Love This Place" Award for Implementer of Sustainability (2018). - The Colorado Department of Public Health and Environment recognized Denver Water with silverlevel status for voluntarily going beyond compliance with state and federal regulations and for being committed to continual environmental improvement (2019). - The Climate Registry recognized Denver Water's Sustainability Plan with gold status (2019).